 These lenses use the muscles of the eye to change the shape of the IOL, similar to a slightly presbyopic eye.
 Unlike multifocal IOLs, they do not split light between various focal points to achieve presbyopia correction.

 CrystalensAO™ IOL is designed to move forward and backward, like the natural lens of a young, healthy eye.
 Dr. Oyakawa received the Crystalens® Center of Excellence award in January 2008.
-He also has a Crystalens AO in one eye.
+He also has a Crystalens AO in one eye and a Trulign(astimgatism correcting Crystalen) in the other eye.
 Learn more about CrystalensAO™ IOLs.

 Advantages of CrystalensAO™